Commercial MEP Engineering Design Services Across All 50 States

 For more detail visit our general FAQ or contact TCG directly.

-Yes — TCG is licensed in all 50 U.S. states, with offices in Denver, Houston, Albany, and Sheridan.
-Project locations span the West Coast, Mountain West, Southwest, Southeast, Midwest, and Northeast.
+Yes.
+TCG is licensed in all 50 U.S. states and provides commercial MEP engineering through its in-house team and design-build partner 9BA MEP Engineering.
+TCG operates from offices in Denver, Houston, Albany, and Sheridan, with project locations across the West Coast, Mountain West, Southwest, Southeast, Midwest, and Northeast.

-Computer simulation of annual energy consumption based on envelope, MEP systems, occupancy, and climate.
-Required for ASHRAE 90.1, IECC, LEED, and many utility incentive programs.
-Helps right-size equipment and reduce both first cost and long-term operating cost.
+Energy modeling is a computer simulation of annual energy consumption based on envelope, MEP systems, occupancy, and climate.
+It is required for ASHRAE 90.1, IECC, LEED, and many utility incentive programs.
+It helps right-size equipment: most code-minimum HVAC systems are oversized by 20 to 30 percent when modeled properly, which leads to higher first cost and worse part-load performance.

 Yes, significantly.
-MEP drives 40–60% of building energy.
-Well-engineered systems reduce annual energy costs by 20–40% versus code-minimum designs through right-sized equipment, VFDs, heat recovery, daylighting controls, and demand-controlled ventilation.
-Over 20 years, savings typically exceed the additional design fee by 50–100x.
+MEP drives 40 to 60 percent of building energy.
+Well-engineered systems reduce annual energy costs by 20 to 40 percent versus code-minimum designs through right-sized equipment, VFDs, heat recovery, daylighting controls, and demand-controlled ventilation.
+Over 20 years, savings typically exceed the additional design fee by 50 to 100 times.

-Design-build wins when speed, budget certainty, or specialty systems matter (refrigeration, medical gas, cleanroom HVAC, mission-critical power) — or when single-point accountability is the priority.
+Design-build wins when speed, budget certainty, or specialty systems matter (refrigeration, medical gas, cleanroom HVAC, mission-critical power), or when single-point accountability is the priority.
 Design-bid-build wins when separate procurement is required (often public projects), when multiple competitive MEP bids are required, or when the owner has a specific MEP engineer in mind.
+See our comparison of delivery methods.

-Hospitals (ASHRAE 170, medical gas, redundant power), data centers (high-density cooling, N+1), life sciences labs and cleanrooms (cGMP/ISO, hazardous exhaust), pharmaceutical manufacturing (validated systems), food processing (USDA washdown, glycol), cannabis cultivation (high-density HVAC, dehumidification), and commercial kitchens (Type I/II hoods, makeup air).
+Hospitals (ASHRAE 170, medical gas, redundant power), data centers (high-density cooling, N+1), life sciences labs and cleanrooms (cGMP and ISO, hazardous exhaust), pharmaceutical manufacturing (validated systems), food processing (USDA washdown, glycol), cannabis cultivation (high-density HVAC, dehumidification), and commercial kitchens (Type I and Type II hoods, makeup air).

 Both.
 TCG offers full design-build with integrated MEP, and also offers standalone MEP engineering for owners with a separate GC or architect.
 TCG can serve as MEP engineer of record on any project where a separate design lead has been selected.

 Commissioning (Cx) is the systematic verification that MEP systems perform as designed: design review, installation verification, functional testing, and operator training.
-Required for ASHRAE 90.1, IECC 2018+, LEED, and many state energy codes.
+Required for ASHRAE 90.1, IECC 2018 and later, LEED, and many state energy codes.
 Enhanced Cx is required for many healthcare and life sciences facilities.
 TCG provides full Cx support as part of design and design-build delivery.

 Use the AI-powered MEP fee estimator at the top of this page.
 Describe your project and receive a preliminary fee range based on industry benchmarks, regional engineering rates, and TCG’s nationwide project database.
 Every AI estimate is reviewed by a TCG MEP engineer before any formal proposal.